 A MISER WITH OUR PASSIONS

 I remember hearing someone talking about a godly man they knew, and they said of him, he was a "miser with his time."
 I've always heard the word 'miser' used in a bad sense.
-But I was surprised to hear this was used in a good sense.
-This man was admiring how carefully this other brother used his time for the Lord, and he was so strict with it that he almost selfishly didn't let other things into his time, lest they crowd out his time for the Lord.
+But I was surprised to hear this was used in a good sense - this man was admired for being so strict with his time, that he rarely let it go for anything outside the things of God.

-The Lord brought to my mind that in the same way as this man was a 'miser' with his time (so that he could preserve it for Christ), I could be a 'miser' with my desires and affections (so that I can preserve them completely for Christ)!
-The Lord can help me to have a heart completely taken up for Him!
+The Lord challenged me with a verse in Proverbs, that in the same way as this man was a 'miser' with his time (so that he could preserve it for Christ), I should be a 'miser' with my desires and affections (so that I can preserve them completely for Christ)!
+The Lord can help me to have a heart completely taken up for Him:

 Prov 4:23 "Watch over your heart with all diligence, For from it flow the springs of life."

-My 'heart' is all of my thoughts, and desires, and affections.
-A characteristic of people on fire for God is that they would be a 'miser' (careful) with their affections, not saving so much space in their heart for this lower world, but for God Himself, and for other people.
+Our 'heart' is all of our thoughts, and desires, and affections.
+And a characteristic of people on fire for God is that they would be a 'miser' (careful) with their affections, not saving so much space in their heart for so many things outside of God, but for God Himself, and for other people.
 God can give us this fire in our heart.

 Matt 22:37 And He said to him, " 'YOU SHALL LOVE THE LORD YOUR GOD WITH ALL YOUR HEART, AND WITH ALL YOUR SOUL, AND WITH ALL YOUR MIND.'
 22:38 "This is the great and foremost commandment.
 22:39 "The second is like it, 'YOU SHALL LOVE YOUR NEIGHBOR AS YOURSELF.'